This is the section to find frequently asked questions about your Orange mountain bike.

 Yes, we offer a full re-spray service on all Orange mountain bikes.
 You can do this either directly with us or make arrangements through your dealer.

 On receipt of your frame, we will strip the existing paint and prepare it for powder-coating.
 It will then be painted in the earliest allocated window for that particular colour.
 Fresh out of the oven we'll face and ream any excess paint, reassemble with new pivot bearings (for full suspension models), apply new decals and fit a metal headbadge.
 We will then give you a call to let you know it is finished and take card payment over the phone.
 Once this is all done the frame will leave with our courier and makes its way back to you.

-Expect a wait of two to three weeks depending on colour choice and schedule.
+Expect a wait of 3-4 weeks depending on colour choice and schedule.

 Hardtails (including decals and return postage in mainland UK) – £200